smithne4/editing-github_demo/0304-in_class_exercise.md

 2. After women complete seminary training, their access to the pulpit has often been denied.
 3. Joe's recruiter enthusiastically shook his hand after Joe decided to join the navy.
 4. A skeleton caught my attention when I entered the doctor's office.
-5. Some fireworks were set off a day early to please the children.
+5. Some people set off fireworks a day early to please the children.
 6. Sixteen year-old Martha got her application accepted by UCLA.